 The Shift Toward Specialized AI

-Instead, companies are turning toward Domain-Specific Language Models (DSLMs)—AI systems trained on specialized datasets designed for particular industries or knowledge areas.
+Consequently, enterprises are adopting Domain-Specific Language Models (DSLMs).
+These are systems trained exclusively on specialized datasets curated for particular industries.

-DSLMs are AI systems trained on highly specialized datasets within a particular field.
-Unlike general LLMs trained on broad internet-scale data, DSLMs learn from curated sources such as medical journals, legal case law, financial reports, industry regulations, and technical manuals.
+DSLMs operate on highly targeted data distributions.
+General LLMs process broad internet-scale data; DSLMs restrict their context to verified sources such as medical journals, legal case law, financial reports, and technical manuals.

 [ GENERAL LLMs vs DSLMs ]